- About Sabrina

 - Private Hire

-Shrewsbury is a historic medieval town situated in Shropshire, only nine miles away from the Welsh border.
+The town of Shrewsbury is a historic medieval settlement situated in Shropshire, only nine miles away from the Welsh border and surrounded by the Shropshire Hills.
 The town is full of things to discover whatever your age.
 It's an excellent place for family days out with the kids with lots of activities happening throughout the year.
 Maybe you prefer to take peaceful walks through beautiful gardens and parks; we have those too.
 Not to mention historical sites like castles, churches and buildings of interest, like Charles Darwin's home.
 We also have loads of independent shops and cafes to keep you busy for days.
 Then there's our river the Severn, which is the longest river in the United Kingdom.

 We've compiled a helpful list of things to do in Shrewsbury, making your visit one you'll never forget.